axelarnetwork/axelarate-community/README.md

     axelarcli tx bitcoin link ethereum 0xc1c0c8D2131cC866834C6382096EaDFEf1af2F52 --from validator -y -b block
     ```
     Look for `chain: Bitcoin, address: {btcaddress}` and copy the btc address.
+2. Deposit TEST BTC for conversion into ERC20 BTC into the address from the previous command's output.

+    You can choose to send to the TEST BTC to the specific deposit address above directly from the testnet faucet https://testnet-faucet.mempool.co/ or you can send TEST BTC from the faucet to your own testnet BTC wallet first and then forward only the amount you want to mint from your testnet BTC wallet to the specific deposit address above.

-2. External: send a TEST BTC on Bitcoin testnet to the deposit address specific above using https://testnet-faucet.mempool.co/, and wait for 6 confirmations (i.e. the transaction is 6 blocks deep in the Bitcoin chain).
+    After depositing the TEST BTC wait for 6 confirmations (i.e. the transaction is 6 blocks deep in the Bitcoin chain).
         - You can monitor the status of your deposit using the testnet explorer: https://blockstream.info/testnet/ .
         - **NOTE**: Please ensure you are seeting 6 confirmations before moving to the next steps.
 Axelar network will verify until at least 6 confirmations.
         - **ALERT**: DO NOT SEND ANY REAL ASSET.
 3. Create verification json object for Axelar
     ```
     axelarcli q bitcoin txInfo {blockhash} {txID}:{voutIdx}